ServanKorkmaz/restaurant-website/replit.md

-# Gjøvik Kafe og Catering - Restaurant Website
+# Nawarat Thai Mat og Catering - Restaurant Website

 ## Overview

-This is a Flask-based website for Gjøvik Kafe og Catering, a Norwegian café and catering business.
-The application provides a professional web presence with menu display, contact functionality, and business information.
+This is a Flask-based website for Nawarat Thai Mat og Catering, an authentic Thai restaurant and catering business in Gjøvik, Norway.
+The application provides a professional web presence with comprehensive Thai menu display, contact functionality, and business information.
 It's built with Flask as the web framework, Bootstrap for responsive design, and includes form handling for customer inquiries.

 ## User Preferences